api3dao/vitepress-docs/docs/reference/airnode/latest/understand/configuring.md

 Caching is useful for non-idempotent API operations like random number generators.
 Consider the following use-case:

-> Random Numbers: a malicious blockchain provider can selectively block
+> Random Numbers: in the absence of caching, a malicious blockchain provider can
-> fulfillments containing numbers they don't like, allowing them to improve
+> selectively block fulfillments containing numbers they don't like, allowing
-> their odds of winning in a random-number betting game.
+> them to improve their odds of winning in a random-number betting game.

 #### References: `triggers`